MSIA/2021-msia423-Fei-Lanqi-project/README.md

 │   ├── archive/                      <- Develop notebooks no longer being used.
 │   ├── deliver/                      <- Notebooks shared with others / in final state
 │   ├── develop/                      <- Current notebooks being used in development.
-│   ├── template.ipynb                <- Template notebook for analysis with useful imports, helper functions, and SQLAlchemy setup.
 │
-├── reference/                        <- Any reference material relevant to the project │
+├── references/                        <- Any reference material relevant to the project │
 ├── src/                              <- Source data for the project │